MicrosoftDocs/ATADocs/ATPDocs/install-atp-step4.md

     ![Azure ATP sensor configuration image](media/sensor-install-config.png)

-      - Installation Path: This is the location where the Azure ATP sensor is installed.
-By default this is  %programfiles%\Azure Advanced Threat Protection sensor.
+      - Installation Path: The location where the Azure ATP sensor is installed.
+By default the path is  %programfiles%\Azure Advanced Threat Protection sensor.
 Leave the default value.

-     - Access key: This is retrieved from the Azure ATP portal in the previous step.
+     - Access key: Retrieved from the Azure ATP portal in the previous step.

 7. Click **Install**.
 The following components are installed and configured during the installation of the Azure ATP sensor: